Solution

 often run into issues

-and are avoided.
+in practice and are avoided.
 In the microservices

 world, patterns like [transactional-outbox] are preferred over